orbs-network/pbft-typescript/README.md

 - [V] add isMember, and call it from pbft
 - [V] missing protection against byzantine attacks with wrong term/senderId etc.
 - [V] make sure on onReceiveNewView the PP.view === view
-- [ ] protect agains wrong view in PBFTTerm
+- [V] protect against wrong view in PBFTTerm
-- [ ] protect agains bad leader messages
+- [ ] protect against bad leader messages
 - [ ] the PP validation should be extracted and used on new view PP
 - [ ] use BlockStore interface
 - [ ] publish on npm